docker/docs/compose/environment-variables.md

 If you have multiple environment variables, you can substitute them by providing a path to your environment variables file.
-By default, the `docker-compose` command will look for a file named `.env` in the directory you run the command.
+By default, the `docker-compose` command will look for a file named `.env` in the project directory (parent folder of your compose file).

 By passing the file as an argument, you can store it anywhere and name it appropriately, for example, `.env.ci`, `.env.dev`, `.env.prod`.
 Passing the file path is done using the `--env-file` option: